sirantoinek/search-analysis-via-wikipedia-graphs/ReadMe.txt

 When compiling the Cmake application, set the "Working directory" in your IDE to the project root folder (should be "Search-Analysis-via-Wikipedia-Graphs").
 Otherwise, the binaries will not be found as the relative path will be invalid.

+Also make sure that you are using the visual studio toolchain in your Cmake profile as when using MinGW, dependencies are not found.

 WARNING:
 Be aware that when running, the program may use up to 10 GB of memory.
 Having a minimum of 16 GB of RAM is HIGHLY recommended.